Hive metastore privileges and securable objects (legacy)

 is_member(): determine if the current user is a member of a specific Databricks group.

-Consider the following example, which combines both functions to determine if a user has the appropriate group membership:
+The following example combines both functions to determine if a user has the appropriate group membership:

 -- Return: true if the user is a member and false if they are not SELECT current_user as user, -- Check to see if the current user is a member of the "Managers" group. is_member("Managers") as admin

-Through dynamic views it’s easy to limit what columns a specific group or user can see.
+You can use dynamic views to limit the columns a specific group or user can see.
 Consider the following example where only users who belong to the

 auditors group are able to see email addresses from the